Military deception: Ambush at Odelltown

-On 28 June 1814, Benjamin Forsyth, commander of the American Regiment of Riflemen, advanced from Chazy, New York to Odelltown, Lower Canada intending to draw a British force of Canadians and American Indian allies into an ambush.
-Upon arriving at the British positions, Forsyth sent a few men forward as decoys to make contact.
-When the British responded, the American decoys conducted a feigned retreat, which successfully lured 150 Canadians and American Indian allies into the ambush site.
+On 28 June 1814, Benjamin Forsyth, commander of the American Regiment of Riflemen, advanced from Chazy, New York to Odelltown, Lower Canada intending to draw a force of Canadians and Indian allies into an ambush.
+Upon arriving at the Canadian-Indian positions, Forsyth sent a few men forward as decoys to make contact.
+When they responded, the American decoys conducted a feigned retreat, which successfully lured 150 Canadian troops and Indian warriors into the ambush site.

 During the ensuing fight, Forsyth needlessly exposed himself by stepping on a log to watch the attack and was shot and killed.
 Forsyth's riflemen, still hidden and now enraged over the death of their commander, rose from their covered positions and fired a devastating volley.
-The British were surprised by the ambush and retreated in confusion, leaving seventeen dead on the field.
+The Canadians and Indians were surprised by the ambush and retreated in confusion, leaving seventeen dead on the field.
 Forsyth was the only American casualty.
-Even though Forsyth was killed, his feigned retreat and ambush succeeded at inflicting heavy casualties on the British force.
+Even though Forsyth was killed, his feigned retreat and ambush succeeded at inflicting heavy casualties on the Canadian-Indian force.

 Battle of Lundy's Lane

 In the July 1814 Battle of Lundy's Lane, American forces used deception at several critical points.
-When troops under Winfield Scott returned from attacks on British formations they were twice mistaken in the dark for a British unit and allowed to pass.
-In one incident, a British leader asked who was approaching by shouting "The 89th?"
+When American troops under Winfield Scott returned from attacks on British formations they were twice mistaken in the dark for a British unit and allowed to pass.
+In one incident, a British officer asked who was approaching by shouting "The 89th?"
 The Americans recognized the opportunity to pass unmolested and called back "The 89th!"